sergiocallegari/PyDSM/doc/source/windows-getting-started.rst

-It is worth anticipating that building software from source in Windows is somehow less comfortable than on the other platforms where PyDSM is supported (this is particularly true of 64bit Windows).
+It is worth anticipating that building software from source in Windows is somehow less comfortable than on the other platforms where PyDSM is supported.
 For this reason *binary installers* may be available for Windows as a convenience.
 Due to limited resources, not all versions of PyDSM may ship a binary installer, though.
 Binary installers make the installation simpler, since it is not necessary to have a C development environment.
 However, they may also create problems when application binary interfaces are mismatched.